databricks-migrations/hadoop-profiler/README.md

 #### 8. How do I determine the frequency of execution for Incremental extracts ?

 It is important to note that YARN has a default log aggregation and retention set as 10000 (yarn.resourcemanager.max-completed-applications) and starts cleaning up the older application history.Please check this value (in yarn configs - either yarn-defaults or yarn-site.xml)  and schedule the extracts appropriately to capture all the application.
 For Example:  If the customer is running more than 10K jobs per day, make sure to decrease the frequency to run  every 6-12 hours (instead of a day).

+#### 9. How much storage is needed to run the profiler?

+Typically the profiler will consume anywhere between 200-300MB of disk space after a 2 week run.
+This can vary due to the activity of the hadoop cluster.
+To be safe, ensure the location the profiler will run has at least 10GB of free space.